 Moreover, we strive to create an environment where students have the opportunity to engage in hands-on learning so they can immediately apply the concepts they learn in the classroom to their professional workplace.

 The Stillman School maintains professional accreditation from the Association to Advance Collegiate Schools of Business International, a distinction earned by less than 5% of the world’s business schools.
-We are also among the select group of schools that have achieved both business and accounting accreditation.
-Students in AACSB-accredited programs are sought out by recruiters from top companies worldwide.
+We are the only Accounting program in Northern New Jersey with AACSB business and accounting accreditation.

 Vibrant learning centers

 Stillman students sharpen their knowledge and skills in vibrant learning centers such as the Market Research Center, Trading Room, Micah Center for Business Ethics, Center for Entrepreneurial Studies, and Sharkey Sports Polling Institute—the first and only university-based and student-operated ongoing polling service to delve into the multibillion-dollar sports industry.

 The Market Research Center is used to conduct research for actual business and nonprofit clients.
 Our Entrepreneurial Center hosts an annual venture fund competition, offering students cash prizes and mentorship opportunities with its board of advisors.
 Students enrolled in our supply chain management courses regularly visit important supply chain sites such as AT&T’s Global Network Operations Center and Hackensack University Medical Center.
 In the Trading Room, students have access to Bloomberg terminals for current data on companies and securities, and as an added benefit, our MBA students can become Bloomberg certified.

 Stillman’s MBA program is recognized by The Princeton Review for having outstanding academic offerings and is a U.S. News & World Report “Top Business School for Part-Time MBAs.”